-I want to start seeing other dogs or where to socialize your pet
+I want to start seeing other dogs or how to socialize your dog

 With Thanksgiving holiday now behind us and jolly memories of family and friends still fresh in our minds, let’s turn to socializing.
 Yes, more of it.
 We all need it, albeit in different doses.
 And that is no different for our four legged companions.
 Whether a foster or a regular dog owner, socializing your dog is important.
 And it doesn’t matter if your furry ward is a ready-made extravert extraordinaire or a shy, hide-under-the-couch-kind of recluse, it falls to you, his human to provide the interaction.